EarthyScience/SINDBAD/docs/src/pages/develop/sindbad_types.md

 ## MetricsTypes.jl
 **Defines types for model performance metrics and evaluation.**

-This file defines `MetricsType` abstract type and its subtypes, which contains:
+This file defines `MetricTypes` abstract type and its subtypes, which contains:
 - `PerfMetric`: Performance metrics (NSE, correlation, MSE, etc.)
 - `DataAggrOrder`: Controls order of data aggregation (space-then-time or time-then-space)
 - `SpatialDataAggr`: Methods for spatial data aggregation